 top of page

-Sheridan WYO Rodeo Queen Board
+Sheridan WYO Rodeo Royalty Board

 We are a volunteer board made up of women from the Sheridan area.
 Each of us have a western life-style background in one or more areas, such as agriculture, ranching, rodeoing, horsemanship, veterinary medicine, or rodeo queening.
 We strive to facilitate a strong and high quality rodeo royalty competition, as well as take on the roll of mentoring the young ladies as they represent Sheridan County, Sheridan WYO Rodeo, and their western heritage.
 We stand firm in our belief that rodeo royalty should uphold high moral standards and conduct, as they are in the public eye.